 Does your skin feel drier then the Sahara Desert?

 Maybe flaky, irritated, or even a little inflamed.

-When your skin feels rough and tight, its natural to want to add more moisture, but interestingly, adding to much moisture can be counterproductive.
+When your skin feels rough and tight, it’s natural to want to add more moisture, but interestingly, adding to much moisture can be counterproductive.

 DRY SKIN IS TRICKY TO TREAT

 You’d think soaking in a bath would be good for a dry skin.

-But actually it can do more harm then good, disrupting your skin’s protective layer and depleting surface oils.
+But actually it can do more harm than good, disrupting your skin’s protective layer and depleting surface oils.